mikelvinciguerra-max/Doppler-spectrogramms/README.md

 # CSI-Based Doppler Spectrograms for Human Activity Recognition

+This repository contains the preprocessing, Doppler extraction, CNN training, and evaluation code used for CSI-based people-counting experiments.
+The code currently targets five classes: empty scene (`0`) and one to four people (`1`-`4`).

 ## Abstract

 This repository implements a signal-processing and deep-learning pipeline for human activity recognition from Wi‑Fi Channel State Information (CSI).
 The proposed approach converts raw CSI measurements into Doppler spectrograms, which encode motion-induced frequency shifts associated with human movement.
 These spectrograms are then used as inputs to a convolutional neural network (CNN) for supervised classification.